UoB-COMSM0166/2025-group-7/README.md

 ### Introduction

 Our game, Hex Wars, is a 2D tank combat game in which players manoeuvre a tank around a dynamically generated hex map with the aim of destroying opposing tanks.
 Players use forward movement, backward movement, and left/right pivoting instead of lateral movement.
 It can be played in a local two-player “versus” mode, or in a single-player mode against AI bots.
-It can be played on both PCs and touch screen devices.
+It is playable on both PCs and touch screen devices.

 It is based on the browser-based tank combat game Tank Trouble.
 It shares many of the design principles of the original game, including tank-style movement from a top down perspective and projectile based combat.
 However, while Tank Trouble is largely predicated on geometric reasoning about projectiles bouncing predictably off of fixed surfaces, Hex Wars creates a more chaotic style of combat, by situating the game in a more challenging hexagonal grid with destructible walls.